Red Mountain fumed in the north and Balmora’s people fumed in the streets.

 “Why not?”
 Daria asked.

 “Because Lli closed the gates the moment things turned messy.
 She’s spent the last month hiring security goons for this kind of thing, and now she’s gone wild.
-Not even Satheri could get inside, which kind of surprised me.”
+Not even Satheri could get inside.”

 “Some guard guy told us that everyone’s being evacuated to High Town,” Jeval said.
 “Quinn was gonna take us there, but me and Treads got separated from the rest.”